 Start your investment, no matter how small.
 You don’t need huge capital or so much to start your investment.
 Jeff Rose contributor on Forbes wrote, “Nobody is telling you to pour every extra cent you have into stocks.”

 You can start your investment by setting aside some money, out of your daily expenses.
 Say $10.00.
 The size is not what counts but the discipline you need to allow your investment to mature.

 One of the keys to financial freedom this year is to cultivate brilliant savings habits.
 And the popular one is the cookie jar approach.
 You can find some interesting facts from David Weliver’s 7 ways to start investing with little money.

 Where to Start Your Investment?

-You can even start now!
-There are so many robo advisor investment companies such as Wealthsimple and M1 Finance that allow you to just start investing right now.
 For Muslims who are worried about the halal status of other investments, you can start with Wahed Invest (Get $10 bonus if you use my referral code: abdabd55 ).
 You can also read here if you want to know more about Halal Investment Apps.
 Or you can open your Acorns investment account here!

 Apart from that, you can always come to the investment company to register and start learning with them.
 You also read The Best Strategy for Investment here.

 As early as possible!
 Even children can invest.
 It is advisable to invest on behalf of your child if you have the means.
 It is also wise to teach and encourage your child to invest.